siavashtab/readSMPS-Py/README.md

 - this program will read the SMPS files, decompose the problem into a master and subproblem based on the GUROBI objects.
-  The data structure in which problems will be stored are all defined in prob_struct.h
+  The data structure in which problems will be stored are all defined in self.prob

 ------------------